Verifiable Quantum Advantage without Structure: Introduction

 Of course, introducing $P$ makes the classical problem easier, since now the classical adversary has some flexibility in constructing $O$.
 We handle this by asking the adversary to find many solutions relative to different $O'$, but the same $P$.
 This amplifies hardness, after which we can union-bound over all possible $P$ and still maintain classical hardness.
 The quantum algorithm, on the other hand, can solve each of the individual instances with high probability, so it can easily solve all instances.

+This gives the following conceptual implication: By regarding the oracle as an $N=2^n$-bit input, we obtain a relational problem $R\subseteq \{0,1\}^N \times \{0,1\}^{m}$ for $m=\poly(n)$ such that \begin{enumerate} \item $R$ is classically efficiently verifiable, i.e., we can test if $(x,w)\in R$ given $w$ and $\poly(n)$ classical queries to $x$, and \item finding $w$ such that $(x,w)\in R$ is easy with $\poly(n)$ quantum queries to for all $x$ but hard with $\poly(n)$ classical queries on average over $x$. \end{enumerate}

-This gives the following conceptual implication: we obtain an $\NP$ relation where the oracle is the (exponentially-sized) instance, and the corresponding $\NP$ search problem is to find a polynomial-sized witness satisfying the relation.
-Computing the relation only requires polynomially-many queries.
-Our relation that is hard for $\BPP$ machines but easy for $\BQP$ machines.
-Note that this is a slightly different setting than our $\NP$ relation above, where there instances and witnesses were both polynomial-length strings, and the oracle is used to determine which witnesses are valid for a given instance.
+Note that this is a slightly different setting than our $\NP$ relation above, where the instances and witnesses were both polynomial-length strings, and the oracle is used to determine which witnesses are valid for a given instance.